 - Note that this function is also called in hash aggregate mode within a segment.
 Therefore, if you call this aggregate function without a preliminary function, hash aggregate is never chosen.
 Since hash aggregate is efficient, consider defining preliminary function whenever possible.

 - The name of the final function called to compute the aggregate result after all input rows have been traversed.
 The function must take a single argument of type state_data_type.
 The return data type of the aggregate is defined as the return type of this function.
 If ffunc is not specified, then the ending state value is used as the aggregate result, and the return type is state_data_type.

-- The associated sort operator for a MIN- or MAX-like aggregate.
+- The associated sort operator for a MIN- or MAX-like aggregate function.
 This is just an operator name (possibly schema-qualified).
-The operator is assumed to have the same input data types as the aggregate (which must be a single-argument normal aggregate).
+The operator is assumed to have the same input data types as the aggregate function (which must be a single-argument aggregate function).